AyatanaIndicators/libayatana-appindicator-glib/README.md

 ## The Ayatana Application Indicator (Shared Library)

-A library to allow applications to export a menu into the an Application Indicators aware menu bar.
-Based on KSNI it also works in KDE.
+A library to allow applications to export a menu into an Application Indicators aware menu bar.
+Although based on SNI, this new GLib-only reimplementation uses Gio menus and actions (exported to org.gtk.Menus and org.gtk.Actions) instead of the old dbusmenu (formerly exported to com.canonical.dbusmenu).

 This code project was originally started by Canonical Ltd. and has been adapted by various authors with the purpose of making this Application